 Parents have the right to:

-After November 30, he/she is committed to a club for the entire USA Volleyball season which concludes at the end of the Junior National Championships.
-NOTE: A change in geographical location of the family due to a change in job, military, scholastic or inner-collegiate status may receive special consideration.
-Application for a waiver to the Transfer Policy must be made in writing by the parent of the player to the Commissioner.
-The club that the player is leaving must release the player in writing to the Region Office before the Commissioner will provide any waiver.
+EXCEPTION: A change in geographical location of the family due to a change in job, military, scholastic or inner-collegiate status may receive special consideration.
+An application for a waiver to the Transfer Policy must be made in writing by the parent of the player to the Commissioner using the below Player Transfer Request Form.

 Want to help your child’s team with their officiating responsibilities during a tournament?
 The Delta Region has a special membership for parents of players for only $31.20-a 40% discount!
 With this “Chaperone” membership you can be added to the team roster which will allow you to be court-side to call lines, keep score or even referee.
 I’m sure the team’s coach would appreciate the help.
 Just go to JOIN NOW to become a member, choosing the Chaperone category.
 You will need to undergo a background screening every two years at a cost of $18.00, become certified to officiate and you will need to take the FREE SafeSport training course—because we want to keep our young athletes safe.
 Talk with your team coach for instructions and join USA Volleyball and the Delta Region today!